Larouex/IoTC-OPCUA-Server-Basic/README.md

 | CacheAddrSpaceFileName | File name for caching the OPC Sever Address Space |

+## Create our Device Template for Import into Azure IoT Central
-## Running the "Create IoT Central Template" Application
+### Running the "Create IoT Central Template" Application
 This is a nifty little helper application that interrogates your configuration of the Nodes and Variables that you defined in the <b>config.json</b> in the previous section.

 Run the command below and you will see the help details.